Medically reviewed by Kristin Hall, FNP

 Whether you’ve experienced premature ejaculation for the first time or it’s an ongoing issue, it’s important to talk to your partner about it.

+Are guys embarrassed when they can t get it up?
 Though it may be embarrassing at first, communicating with your partner is the best way to work through issues that could potentially affect your relationship.

 You may even find your partner eager to help.